gcloud compute command-line tool enables you to easily manage your

 gcloud topic reference documentation.

-That's it, you can now start using
+That's it, you can now start using the

-gcloud compute on your own!
+gcloud compute tool on your own!

 Here are some ideas to get you started: